daniil-esaulov/Fuzzy_matching/README.md

 # Fuzzy matching

 This was the part of the project for the Institute for Industrial and Market studies at HSE.
 The task was to merge two large tables: table A (consisted of ~ 33 thousand rows) was inner joined with the table B downloaded frim the Ruslana BvD database consisted of 9.5 mln rows.
 The difficulty was in the key_column which was the name of the company.
 Thus, different variations of writing this name together with possibilities of misprints in the able A lead to the necessity of upgrading the simple "merge" function.

+**Results** The percentage of matches (for the unique rows) increased from 9.5% (after simple editing like lowercasing and deleting punctuation) to 65%

 Due to the privacy issues I can share only the code itself without any data itself.